savonet/liquidsoap/doc/content/stereotool.md

 # Stereotool support

-Start with version `2.2.0`, liquidsoap supports the shared library distributed by [Thimeo Audio Technology](https://www.thimeo.com/stereo-tool/) using the `stereotool` operator (and `track.audio.stereotool` for the low-level, track-specific equivalent).
+Starting with version `2.2.0`, liquidsoap supports the shared library distributed by [Thimeo Audio Technology](https://www.thimeo.com/stereo-tool/) using the `stereotool` operator (and `track.audio.stereotool` for the low-level, track-specific equivalent).

 This operator can replace the use of the `stereotool` binary in your script and offers multiple benefits.
 In particular, it has a **very low latency**